-MLB All Star Voting 2018: Latest Ballot Results Before Roster Reveal
+MLB All-Star Voting 2018: Latest Ballot Results Before Roster Reveal

 The closest race in the American League is at shortstop, where Machado leads Carlos Correa of the Houston Astros by approximately 123,000 votes.
 Jose Abreu of the Chicago White Sox leads Yuli Gurriel of the Astros at first base by about 213,000 votes.

 The National League has two close races at second base and catcher.
-Ozzie Albies of the Atlanta Braves leads Javier Baez of the Chicago Cubs and Scooter Gennett, while Willson Contreras of the Cubs leads Buster Posey of the San Francisco Giants by a mere 8,000 votes.
+Ozzie Albies of the Atlanta Braves leads Javier Baez of the Chicago Cubs and Scooter Gennett of the Cincinnati Reds, while Willson Contreras of the Cubs leads Buster Posey of the San Francisco Giants by a mere 8,000 votes.

 The great names who played in this game decades ago competed in the All-Star Game as if it was the most important game of the summer.
 Ted Williams once said the three-run home run he hit in the bottom of the ninth inning to win the 1941 All-Star Game in Detroit was the biggest hit of his remarkable career.

-Rose's famous takedown of Cleveland Indians catcher Ray Fosse in the 1970 All-Star Game that gave the National League a 5-4, 12-inning victory at Riverfront Stadium in Cincinnati may be the most explosive highlight in the history of the game, although Reggie Jackson's mammoth home run the following year at Tiger Stadium was also quite remarkable.
+Rose's famous collision with Cleveland Indians catcher Ray Fosse in the 1970 All-Star Game that gave the National League a 5-4, 12-inning victory at Riverfront Stadium in Cincinnati may be the most explosive highlight in the history of the game, although Reggie Jackson's mammoth home run the following year at Tiger Stadium was also quite remarkable.

 The All-Star Game may no longer carry the luster or the anticipation it once did, but the best players in the game will have yet another opportunity to make midsummer memories.